Akter8/rts-cycle-conserving-rm/README.md

 * In the CC-RM algorithm originally devised by Pillai et al, the allocate_cycles() function is only called when a new job arrives.
 In this program, both allocate_cycles and select_frequency() are called at every decision point as jobs run from 50%-100% of their wcet and the actual execution time is not known by the allocate_cycles().
 * Task-sets with worst-case task utilisation > 1 might or might not be schedulable because psuedo random numbers are being used to find the actual execution time.
 So the simulation still runs for task-sets with worst-case task utilisation > 1, only that it might not finish scheduling.
 * The program contains lots of global variables being used to transfer data between functions.
 Not a problem at this scale of programming, but would be a problem if and when the program would scale up.

+## What can be added

+* Sporadic and aperiodic jobs to run along side the periodic jobs.
+* Instead of just a DVFS algorithm, a reduced context-switch and/or dynamic procrastination module can be added to make the program more energy efficient.